 Calumet & Arizona Mining and Copper Queen Consolidated built the community of Warren as a “Company Town” for employees.
 It’s just Southeast of Bisbee, and a part of that municipality.
 Many of these craftsman style bungalows are on the historical register.

 This deserted military facility was built in the decade of the Mexican revolution.
 That conflict took place from 1910 to 1920.
 This was one of 12 placed near to the Mexican border at that time, for the purpose of border security.
 Because some of those Mexican battles were crossing over into the U.S.

-It’s the only one with still visible ruins.
+It’s the only one of its kind with still visible ruins.
 Some refer to it as Camp Naco or Fort Naco.
 Huachuca City owns the property, and it is fenced off.
-There are likely plans to restore the area for eventual tours.
+There are possible plans to restore the area for eventual tours.
 A Facebook Support Page is active.
 You can view the ruins from the road.
-In Naco, at the corner of S. Wilson Rd. & W. Newell St.
+It’s in Naco, at the corner of South Wilson Rd. & West Newell St.

-It’s located about 5.8 miles West North-West of Naco.
+It’s located about 5.8 miles West, North-West of Naco.
 This ghost town location doesn’t have any ruins to speak of.
-It’s difficult to access and find.
-You'd have to follow the railroad bed Southeast from Hwy.
+It’s also difficult to access and find.
+You would have to follow the railroad bed Southeast from Hwy.
 92.

 There are many significant ghost towns in Southern Arizona.
 We can recommend a visit to these…

 We’d like to hear about those Ghost Towns that you’ve visited!
 Did you have any Strange Experiences there??
 Would you Tell Us?
 Post It For Us & Others>

 1 Sherman, J.E & B.H.
 (1969).
 The ghost towns of Arizona.
 Norman OK: University of Oklahoma Press.